Thunderbolt (2014 roller coaster): Characteristics

-Thunderbolt was manufactured by Zamperla at a cost of US$9 million and has a 90-degree vertical drop and four inversions.
+Thunderbolt was manufactured by Zamperla at a cost of $9 million and has a 90-degree vertical drop and four inversions.
 From the beginning of the initial drop, to the end of ride, it takes 38 seconds.
 The ride features 2234 ft of track and runs at a top speed of 56 mph.
-Thunderbolt is a pay-per-use attraction, as guests must pay $10 for each time they ride on the coaster.
+Thunderbolt is a pay-per-use attraction, as guests must pay $12 for each time they ride on the coaster.

 After leaving the station, the train turns 180 degrees to the left and enters a 90-degree, 125 ft lift hill.
 It immediately descends 90 degrees and enters a vertical loop, followed by a Zero-G Roll to the left.
 After the second inversion, the train enters a leftward-sloping Stengel dive, followed by an Immelmann loop to the right.
 The train goes over two camelback hills before entering a right-hand corkscrew.
 After the corkscrew, the train enters another camelback hill before hitting the brake run and entering the station.

 Each train consists of a single car with nine seats, arranged in three rows of three.
 This is different from conventional coaster trains, which are usually arranged in rows of two or four across.